yoctoproject/poky/documentation/ref-manual/ref-variables.rst

          SYSLINUX_SERIAL_TTY ?= "console=ttyS0,115200"

       The class checks for and uses the variable as needed.

+   SYSLINUX_SPLASH
+      An ``.LSS`` file used as the background for the VGA boot menu when you use the boot menu.
+You need to set this variable in your recipe.

+      The :ref:`syslinux <ref-classes-syslinux>` class checks for this variable and if found, the OpenEmbedded build system installs the splash screen.

    SYSROOT_DESTDIR
       Points to the temporary directory under the work directory (default